 For more detailed background, you can read it here.

-The Gdanska train station was the saddest place in Warsaw in March, 1968.
-The platform of the East-West line that brought the lucky ones to the West via Vienna or Paris.
-Crowded with tearful families and goodbyes.
+The Gdańsk train station was the saddest place in Warsaw in March, 1968.
+The platform of the East-West line that brought the lucky ones to the West via Vienna or Paris was crowded with tearful families and goodbyes.
 There are hundreds of stories on the that day, every day.
 My friend Jurek has one of them.
 These are his pictures of that day.
 Just like the photos, it was gray and dreary.
 His mother and father are getting on the train.
-He thought he was too but he was denied permission at the last minute and had to wait 2 years before he was allowed to leave before he reunited with his family in the States.
+He thought he was too but he was denied permission at the last minute and had to wait 2 years before he was allowed to leave and reunited with his family in the States.
 Finally he was forced to renounce his Polish citizenship and apply for an Israeli emigration visa although he already had a US emigration visa and a plane ticket to Boston.